chainpoint/chainpoint-core/README.md

 ## Important Notice

-This software is intended to be run as the Core of the Chainpoint Network.
+This software is intended to be run as part of the Core Network of the Chainpoint Network.
 It is for operators wanting to help run the anchoring service.
 If you are interested in running a Chainpoint Node, or installing a copy of our command line interface please instead visit:

 [https://github.com/chainpoint/chainpoint-node-src](https://github.com/chainpoint/chainpoint-node-src)